IntelliDAL/Image/RF-IQE/readme.md

-You only need low-quality data for fundus image quality enhancement
+You only need low-quality images for fundus image quality enhancement